Photosynthetic picoplankton: Ecology

 Thirty years ago, it was hypothesized that the speed of division for micro-organisms in central oceanic ecosystems was very slow, of the order of one week or one month per generation.
 This hypothesis was supported by the fact that the biomass (estimated for example by the contents of chlorophyll) was very stable over time.
 However, with the discovery of the picoplankton, it was found that the system was much more dynamic than previously thought.
 In particular, small predators of a size of a few micrometres which ingest picoplanktonic algae as quickly as they were produced were found to be ubiquitous.
 This extremely sophisticated predator-prey system is nearly always at equilibrium and results in a quasi-constant picoplankton biomass.
 This close equivalence between production and consumption makes it extremely difficult to measure precisely the speed at which the system turns over.

 In 1988, two American researchers, Carpenter and Chang, suggested estimating the speed of cell division of phytoplankton by following the course of DNA replication by microscopy.
 By replacing the microscope by a flow cytometer, it is possible to follow the DNA content of picoplankton cells over time.
 This allowed researchers to establish that picoplankton cells are highly synchronous: they replicate their DNA and then divide all at the same time at the end of the day.
 This synchronization could be due to the presence of an internal biological clock.

 Genomics

 In the 2000s, genomics allowed to cross a supplementary stage.
 Genomics consists in determining the complete sequence of genome of an organism and to list every gene present.
 It is then possible to get an idea of the metabolic capacities of the targeted organisms and understand how it adapts to its environment.
 To date, the genomes of several types of Prochlorococcus and Synechococcus, and of a strain of Ostreococcus have been determined.
-The complete genomes of two different Micromonas strains revealed that they were quite different (different species) - and had similarities with land plants.
+The complete genomes of two different Micromonas strains revealed that they were quite different (different species) and had similarities with land plants.
 Several other cyanobacteria and of small eukaryotes (Bathycoccus, Pelagomonas) are under sequencing.
-In parallel, genome analyses begin to be done directly from oceanic samples (ecogenomics or métagenomics), allowing us to access to large sets of gene for uncultivated organisms.
+In parallel, genome analyses begin to be done directly from oceanic samples (ecogenomics or metagenomics), allowing us to access to large sets of gene for uncultivated organisms.